swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/trainers_guide.md

 ##### Immediately after the event
 -  Send a list of those who completed the training to checkout@carpentries.
--  Send an email to trainees thanking them for participating and linking to [checkout checklist][checkout-checklist].
-See template (below).
+-  Send an email to trainees thanking them for participating and linking to [checkout checklist][checkout-checklist] using [this template](email_templates.html#email-after-training-event)
 -  Review survey results and prepare to discuss at upcoming [Trainers discussion meeting][trainer-pad].
 -  File any relevant issues or PRs to the [instructor training repo][training-repo].